David Lebovitz

 A couple of tips for tackling this tart:

-• Unlike other doughs, this should be room temperature when you press it in the pan.
-I've tried rolling it but it doesn't work.
+-Unlike other doughs, this should be room temperature when you press it in the pan.
+I’ve tried rolling it but it doesn’t work.
 Plus this method is much less messy.
-Why mess with success?
+You could also use the French tart dough, which works well, too.

 Holes in Dough

-• Use an old pair of oven mitts for handling the tart when taking it out of the oven.
-The caramel is a tad sticky and it's likely to adhere to the gloves.
-So don't use your new Barefoot Contessa Oven Mitts that you bought in the Hamptons.
+-Use an old pair of oven mitts for handling the tart when taking it out of the oven.
+The caramel is a tad sticky and it’s likely to adhere to the gloves.

 Almond Tart